sigp/lighthouse/book/src/voluntary-exit.md

 Publishing a voluntary exit for validator 0xabcd

 WARNING: WARNING: THIS IS AN IRREVERSIBLE OPERATION

-WARNING: WITHDRAWING STAKED ETH WILL NOT BE POSSIBLE UNTIL ETH1/ETH2 MERGE.

 PLEASE VISIT https://lighthouse-book.sigmaprime.io/voluntary-exit.html
 TO MAKE SURE YOU UNDERSTAND THE IMPLICATIONS OF A VOLUNTARY EXIT.